Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: The setting

 \section{The setting}

-In this section we assume a stochastic basis $(\Omega,\cF_T,\P,(\cF_t)_{t\in [0,T]})$ satisfying the usual conditions, where $\F=(\cF_t)_{t\in [0,T]}$ is the augmentation of the natural filtration of the $d$-dimensional Brownian motion $(W_t)_{t\in [0,T]}$.
-We consider a solution of the BSDE \eqref{equation:BSDE1_intro} under the following set of assumptions, which describe the generators we will use and ensure that all expressions do exist:
+In this section we assume a stochastic basis $(\Omega,\cF,\P,(\cF_t)_{t\in [0,T]})$ with $\cF=\cF_T$ satisfying the usual conditions, where $\F=(\cF_t)_{t\in [0,T]}$ is the augmentation of the natural filtration of the $d$-dimensional Brownian motion $(W_t)_{t\in [0,T]}$.
+We consider a solution to the BSDE \eqref{equation:BSDE1_intro} under the following set of assumptions, that describe the generators we will use and ensure that all expressions do exist: